 A personal HTTP server for serving one-time-use shell scripts

-curlbomb is an HTTP(s) server for serving one-time-use shell scripts.
+A personal HTTP server for serving one-time-use shell scripts.

 You know all those docs for cool dev tools that start out by telling you to install their software in one line, like this?

 I call that a curl bomb… I don’t know if anyone else does.

 This script is an HTTP server that will serve that script to a client exactly once and then quit.
 Yea, you could just use “python -m http.server”, really this is just a bit more than that.

 Serve a script stored in a file:

 This outputs a curl command to run the script on another computer:

 You can also get the curl without the bomb by specifying –survey.
 This outputs just the inner curl command, which is useful for testing.